flux-eco/flux-eco-node-http-server/README.md

 # flux-eco-http-server

-flux-eco-http-server is a customizable HTTP server designed for use in Flux Eco applications.
+flux-eco-http-server is a customizable HTTP server designed for use in flux-eco applications.
 It allows you to easily create HTTP endpoints and manage incoming requests with middleware.

 ## Installation
-Flux Eco HTTP Server is available as on github.
+flux-eco-http-server Server is available as on github.

 ## Usage